Clinton Hill, Brooklyn: Landmarks

 The Clinton Hill Historic District was listed on the National Register of Historic Places in 1985.
 The district includes the mansions of Clinton Avenue, built in the 1870s and 1880s.
 The most prominent of these are linked to Charles Pratt, who built a mansion for himself at 232 Clinton Avenue in 1874, the year his Charles Pratt & Company was acquired by Standard Oil, and one each as wedding presents for three of his four sons.
 These four mansions can be seen on Clinton Avenue between DeKalb and Willoughby.
 The rest of the historic district is noted for its prominent Italianate and Beaux-Arts rowhouses.
 The Clinton Hill South Historic District was listed in 1986.
 James William Elwell built the wood-framed Italianate villa at 70 Lefferts Place that is in the Clinton Hill district.
 The house is one of the two oldest houses on Lefferts Place and became designated a landmark by the Landmarks Preservation Commission on December 12, 2006.

 St. Mary's Episcopal Church at 220 Classon Avenue in Clinton Hill, built c.
 1859, and the Mechanics Temple, which was built at 67 Putnam Avenue as the Lincoln Club in 1889, are both part of the historic district.
 Other buildings in the Historic District include a Gothic Revival wooden house at 284 Clinton Avenue, built c.1854; an Italianate brick and stone villa dating from c.
 1850 at 447 Clinton Avenue, intact runs of mid-19th century rowhouses on Grand Avenue, St. James Place and Cambridge Place as well as on DeKalb Avenue and Waverly Avenue; mansions from the "Gold Coast" era in the 200 to 400 blocks of Clinton Avenue; and at 367 Washington Avenue; and apartment houses on Clinton Avenue.

 On Lafayette Avenue are both the Emmanuel Baptist Church, completed in 1887, and the Joseph Steele or Steele-Skinner House of 1812.
 Clinton Avenue contains the Church of St. Luke and St. Matthew, completed in 1891, and the Royal Castle Apartments, completed in 1912.
 All are individually landmarked.

-Many of the buildings of the Pratt Institute are landmarked, or of architectural interest, and St. Joseph's College utilizes several of the former Pratt family mansions on Clinton Avenue.
+Many of Pratt Institute's buildings are landmarked, or of architectural interest, and St. Joseph's College utilizes several of the former Pratt family mansions on Clinton Avenue.

-The brick building at 275 Park Avenue was built in the 1890s as a chocolate factory that produced and distributed Tootsie Rolls throughout the United States.
+The brick building at 275 Park Avenue was built in the 1890s as a chocolate factory which produced and distributed Tootsie Rolls throughout the United States.
 In 2002, the building was converted into loft apartments.